dshean/planet_tools/README.md

-# planet
+# planet_tools
-Utilities and libraries for Planet data
+Utilities and libraries for working with Planet image data